kavithanaidumarella-beep/library_management_system/README.md

 ## ✅ Project Description

 This project simulates a library management system.
-It manages:
+It manages;

 - Books
 - Students